 8.2.12 provide, if necessary, comprehensive assistance to the evaluator mentioned in Article 10.3 of the Swiss regulation and ensure access to information and documents related to the use of the support;

-8.2.13 return to the Programme Operator the amount claimed in accordance with article 11.4 of the Swiss regulation by the State Shared Services Centre (National Coordination Unit) or Switzerland.
+8.2.13 return to the Programme Operator the amount claimed in accordance with article 11.4 of the Swiss regulation by the State Shared Service Centre (National Coordination Unit) or Switzerland.
 If the amount of the financial correction has already been paid by the Programme Operator, the amount of the financial correction should be deducted from the next Payment Request.
 If this is not possible, the Partner shall repay the amount of the financial correction to the Programme Operator within one month of the decision on the financial correction being made;

 8.2.14 return to the Programme Operator the unused advance payment within one month of the approval of the Monitoring Report for the year 2028 if the final balance that is calculated as the total amount of eligible costs after the deduction of the total amount of the previously made payments is negative.

+8.2.15 retain the original accounting documents related to the implementation of activities, documents proving the eligibility and payment of expenses, and other evidence and documents related to the use of the support for ten years from the end of the support measure, as stipulated in the Support Measure Agreement, but not beyond December 3, 2039.

 9. Rights and obligations of the Programme Operator